100360

 Distributes clean linen, washes, dries, sorts, folds, and stores patients clothing.

-Observes patients condition and reports any changes to charge nurse.
+Observes patients condition and reports any changes to the assigned supervisor.

 Cleans rooms and changes bed linens.

-Performs procedures such as enemas and skin care as directed by a professional nurse.
+Performs basic procedures such as enemas and skin care as directed by a licensed nurse.

-Successfully completes training programs such as CPR, First Aid, infection control, infectious disease, and/or programs that maintain hospital standards such as quality control, safety issues, and JCAHO requirements.
+Successfully completes training programs such as for CPR, First Aid, infection control, infectious disease, quality control, safety, and JCAHO requirements.

 QUALIFICATION REQUIREMENTS:MINIMUM QUALIFICATIONS: